It is time again to prepare for election of the Board of The Rosedale Conservancy, and our bi-annual meeting.

 Background: The Rosedale Conservancy’s Articles of Incorporation provide for two classes of membership in the Conservancy:

-- Thirty-seven property owners on property adjacent to or immediately surrounding the Rosedale Conservancy are Designated Property Members, and may elect seven of the Conservancy’s Directors.
-All other dues-paying members are Annual Members and may elect three of the Conservancy’s Directors (provided they are members prior to December 2016.
+- Thirty-seven property owners on property adjacent to or immediately surrounding the Rosedale Conservancy (on Newark, 36th, Ordway, and 34th Place) are Designated Property Members, and may elect seven of the Conservancy’s Directors.
+All other dues-paying members are Annual Members and may elect three of the Conservancy’s Directors.

 - Three other members of the Conservancy Board are appointed by three neighborhood organizations: the Cleveland Park Citizens Association, the Cleveland Park Historical Society, and Advisory Neighborhood Commission 3C.